Hya64/STAT350-Final-Project-Fall2020/README.md

 # STAT350-Final-Project-Fall2020
-Identifying the factors that have effects on the price of house per unit
+Project Name:Identifying the factors that have effects on the price of house per unit

+Group Member: Haonan Yan, Zixin Su

+Instructor Name: Derek Bingham